gary-archer/oauth.cloudnative.base/wordpress/README.md

 # Basic Dynamic Provisioning

-This uses the standard storage class shipped with KIND.\
+This uses the rancher.io/local-path storageclass shipped with KIND.\
-This uses the rancher.io/local-path dynamic provisioner.
+It provisions volumes dynamically.

-## Node Locations
+## Physcial Storage

 Data is stored on nodes at locations like this: